 TBIs occur when an individual experiences significant trauma or damage to the head.
-Neurocognitive disorder due to TBI is diagnosed when persistent cognitive impairment is observed immediately following the head injury, along with one or more of the following symptoms: loss of consciousness, posttraumatic amnesia, disorientation, and confusion, or neurological impairment (APA, 2013).
+Neurocognitive disorder due to TBI is diagnosed when persistent cognitive impairment is observed immediately following the head injury, along with one or more of the following symptoms: loss of consciousness, posttraumatic amnesia, disorientation and confusion, or neurological impairment (APA, 2022).

 The presentation of symptoms varies among individuals and depends largely on the location of the injury and the intensity of the trauma.
-Furthermore, the effects of a TBI can be temporary or permeant.
-Symptoms generally range from headaches, disorientation, confusion, irritability, fatigue, poor concentration, as well as emotional and behavioral changes.
-More severe injuries can result in more significant neurological symptoms such as seizures, paralysis, and visual disturbances (APA, 2013).
+Furthermore, the effects of a TBI can be temporary or permanent.
+Symptoms generally range from headaches, disorientation, confusion, irritability, fatigue, poor concentration, and emotional and behavioral changes.
+More severe injuries can result in more significant neurological symptoms such as seizures, paralysis, and visual disturbances.